gpbl/react-day-picker/docs/navigation.md

-# Navigation
+---
+sort: 2
+section: Getting Started
+title: Navigating the Calendar

-Configure how users can navigate between months.
+description: Configure how users can navigate between months.
+---

 ## Change the Default Month